cmu-ci-lab/writing/README.md

 ### Other best practices

-1. **PDF metadata**: You should use the `hyperref` package to set PDF metadata such as title, authors, topic, and keywords *for camera-ready PDFs*.
+1. **PDF metadata**: You should use the [hyperref]{https://ctan.org/pkg/hyperref} to set PDF metadata such as title, authors, topic, and keywords *for camera-ready PDFs*.
 (Never do this for PDFs under review, to avoid violating anonymity rules.)
 The latest version of the `acmart` template does that automatically.
 For the `cvpr` and `iccv` templates, you can set this metadata as follows:
     ~~~
     \usepackage[pdfauthor={Ioannis Gkioulekas},pdftitle={Some title},pdfkeywords={Some keywords},pdfdisplaydoctitle]{hyperref}
     ~~~
+    You should make sure to include any other options you need for `hyperref` (for example, clickable hyperlinked references) along with the above ones.

 2. **do not commit PDF and generated files in git**: There are many files that are generated during building either $\LaTeX$ or code.
 Do not commit these files to the repository as it will cause conflicts for your collaborators.
 This includes the generated PDF or executable!
 Other common generated files in $\LaTeX$ include: `.aux, .bbl, .blg, .fdb_$\LaTeX$mk, .fls, .log, .out, .synctex.gz` files.
 See below about using a `.gitignore` file.